Joshua Oppenheimer

-Joshua Lincoln Oppenheimer (born September 23, 1974) is an American-British film director based in Copenhagen, Denmark.
-He is known for his Oscar-nominated films The Act of Killing (2012) and The Look of Silence (2014), as well as his 2024 narrative debut, The End.
+Joshua Lincoln Oppenheimer (born September 23, 1974) is an American and British film director based in Copenhagen, Denmark.
+He directed the Oscar-nominated films The Act of Killing (2012) and The Look of Silence (2014), as well as his 2024 narrative debut, The End.
 Oppenheimer was a 1997 Marshall Scholar and a 2014 recipient of the MacArthur fellowship.

 Life and career

 Oppenheimer was born to a Jewish family, in Austin, Texas, and grew up in and around Washington, D.C., and Santa Fe, New Mexico.
 He received a Bachelor of Arts (BA) summa cum laude in film-making from Harvard University and a PhD from Central Saint Martins College of Art and Design, University of the Arts London, while studying on a Marshall Scholarship.
 At Harvard, he co-founded AFARM: The Association for the Absence of Rabid Moralism.
 He is Professor of Film at the University of Westminster.

+Early in his career, Oppenheimer pursued "infiltration-based creative practices" to produce short films.
+In his second short film, These Places We've Learned to Call Home (1996), he infiltrated a militia group as "an alien abductee."

 His first film The Entire History of the Louisiana Purchase (1997) won a Gold Hugo from the Chicago International Film Festival (1998).

-From 2004 to 2012, he produced a series of films in Indonesia.
+From 2003 to 2012, he directed and produced a series of films in Indonesia.
+He first travelled to Indonesia to create a film for the International Union of Food and Agricultural Workers, which would later become The Globalisation Tapes (2003).
+His interactions with plantation workers inspired him to pursue his first feature film.
 His debut feature film about the individuals who participated in the Indonesian mass killings of 1965–66, The Act of Killing (2012), premiered at the 2012 Telluride Film Festival.
 It went on to win many prizes worldwide, including the European Film Award for Best Documentary, a Panorama Audience Award, and a Prize of the Ecumenical Jury from the 63rd Berlin International Film Festival.
 The film also received the Robert Award by the Film Academy of Denmark, a Bodil Award by Denmark's National Association of Film Critics, and the Aung San Suu Kyi Award at the Human Rights Human Dignity International Film Festival 2013.
 Oppenheimer appeared on The Daily Show on August 13, 2013, to talk about The Act of Killing.

 The Act of Killing won the BAFTA for Best Documentary, European Film Award for Best Documentary, the Asia Pacific Screen Award for Best Documentary, and was nominated for Best Documentary Feature at the 86th Academy Awards.